PanosKatsaras/PanosKatsaras/README.md

 ### Hi there 👋 I'm Panos

 # 💫 About Me:
-I'm a passionate Full Stack Developer from Greece, always curious and ready to learn new things.
+I'm a passionate Full-Stack Developer from Greece, always curious and ready to learn new things.

 # 💻 Tech Stack: